It all started with the Tribes of the Indian district of Bastar and led to a life between France and India

 The main projects I'm working on

-Subscribe to my newsletter to follow our trip and work step by step.
+Subscribe to my newsletter to follow my projects and get updates.

 I own a guesthouse in France.
-I provide the accommodation in a private flat of my house.
+From May to October, I provide the accommodation in a private flat of my house.
 It allows me to propose a personal experience of the south-west of France to the English-speaking travellers visiting France.
 You can find all the information on my website Travels France.

 I started a consulting service to help the Hospitality’s professionals to improve their service and management: Stephanie Langlet consulting

-Thank you for your interest, and don’t hesitate to contact me if we can manage a project for the tribes and minorities together.
+Thank you for your interest, and don’t hesitate to contact me if you’re interested in the tribal and minority cultures.